 02 of 06

 This road trip takes you around Washington's Olympic Peninsula and Olympic National Park.
 The primary route, most of which follows Highway 101, is just over 300 miles.
-Side excursions will take you to such don't-miss destinations as Port Townsend and Cape Flattery.
+Side excursions will take you to such don't-miss destinations as Port Townsend, the Dungeness Spit, and Cape Flattery.
 You'll definitely want to explore one or more sections of Olympic National Park; Hurricane Ridge (south of Port Angeles) and the Hoh Rain Forest (south and east of Forks) are two highly recommended examples.
 This road trip can be done in a couple days, but there's so much to see and do it could take weeks to fully experience.
-This is one of those Washington State road trips that you'll want to do over and over again, whenever opportunity allows.
+This is one of those Washington State road trips that you'll want to do over and over again, whenever opportunity allows, and each time you'll be able to see something new.

 03 of 06